dkelly255/python-checkers/FEATURES-HANGMAN.md

 In addition to the existing features, there were several additional features which could be added to the Hangman application in future and are yet to be implemented - each of which are detailed below:

 ### - Add Phrases to Answer Pool:
-An additional feature that could be added in future is for the user to have the option to "guess a phrase" instead of the deafult option of "guessing a word".
+An additional feature that could be added in future is for the user to have the option to "guess a phrase" instead of the default option of "guessing a word".
 It would add an extra dimension to the game and would contribute to a positive User Experience

 ### - Difficulty Level Settings:
-Difficulty level setting could also be additional features in future - giving the user the ability to specifiy a difficulty level, which would be primarily be determined by the length of the word being guessed.
-For example - easier words would be of shorter length, with harder diffuclty words being longer in length.
+Difficulty level setting could also be additional features in future - giving the user the ability to specify a difficulty level, which would be primarily be determined by the length of the word being guessed.
+For example - easier words would be of shorter length, with harder difficulty words being longer in length.

 ### - Guess limit extension/reduction:
 The ability for the user to modify their guess limits would also be a potential future feature for the game - adding depth to the game by allowing higher and lower guess limits according to the user's personal choice.